ciselab/ciselab-www/content/authors/annibale-panichella/_index.md

     icon_pack: fas
     link: https://apanichella.github.io

+# Enter email to display Gravatar (if Gravatar enabled in Config)
+email: ''

 # Highlight the author in author lists? (true/false)
 highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-# Use one of the following values: Principal Investigators, Researchers, Postdoctoral Researchers, Ph.D.
-Candidates,
-# Scientific Developers, M.Sc. students, B.Sc. students, External Collaborators, Past members
 user_groups:
-  - Principal Investigators
+  - Principal Investigator
 ---